Planetary Eyepieces

 should have been a money-saver, too, but unfortunately some of the eyepieces

-now deemed “planet-worthy” – Zeiss Abbe Orthoscopics, TMB Monocentrics and Pentax Ortho’s and others – have become rare and so expensive too.
+TMB Monocentrics and Pentax Ortho’s and others – have

 In

-as I test and review them.
+give you my experiences and updates as I continue to test and review

 My